annchor-annchor/dice-roller/README.md

 # dice-roller
-Simple Dice Roller website which is created with JQuery module.
+Simple Dice Roller website which is created with JavaScript.